 - Costs should be fair and payable by cell phone.

 - Smartphones (or tablets) are required but a compass or specialized clothing is not except on the toughest courses.

 - A new classification system allows for a wider range of course difficulty.

 - City and walking courses are ok too, they don’t have to be in the wilderness.

 - Results and splits (time between controls) are instantly available.

 - Club information, including contact information is available before you sign up.
 The name of the map maker is given with every course.

 - Courses can be rated on the app, or discussed on the website bulletin board.

 - Need to quit?
 GPS guides you back to the start.

-Look for us on Google Play, coming soon.
+Look for us on Google Play or the Apple iTunes store.